-- 1. Plug in the TV (see page 13 for details) and the device, if they aren't already plugged in. - 2.
+- 1. Plug in the TV (see page 15 for details) and the device, if they aren't already plugged in. - 2.
 Turn on the TV and the device you want to view, for example a DVD player. - 3.
-Repeatedly press the INPUT button on the remote control to scroll through the Video Input Channels until you see VID displayed at the bottom of the TV's screen.
+Repeatedly press the INPUT button on the remote control to scroll through the Video Input Channels until you see VID (if connected to the VIDEO jack) or CMP1 (if connected to the CMP1 jacks) displayed at the bottom of the TV's screen.
 To go back to viewing TV channels, press the ANTENNA button.

-Note: If the picture from the DVD player appears black and white, you might be tuned to the wrong input.
+Note: If the picture from the DVD player appears black and white and your device is connected to the VIDEO Input, you might be tuned to the wrong input.
 Make sure you press INPUT until you see VID displayed at the bottom of the TV's screen.

-• If you're done connecting devices to your TV, go to page 14 to complete the Initial Setup.

-• To continue connecting devices, go to the next page.
+- If you're done connecting devices to your TV, go to page 16 to complete the Initial Setup. - To continue connecting devices, go to the next page.